top of page

 Notifiable Data Breach

 The Notifiable Data Breaches (NDB) scheme under Part IIIIC of the Privacy Act 1988 (Privacy Act) establishes requirements for entities in responding to data breaches.
-Summers Family Practice has the obligation to notify you of a data breach where serious harm may result from personal information involved in the breach
+Summers Family Practice has the obligation to notify you of a data breach where serious harm may result from personal information involved in the breach.

 Transborder Data Flows